 - Aamodt’s Apple Farm (Stillwater, MN)

 - Pine Tree Apple Orchard (White Bear Lake, MN)

 2. Nathe’s 101 Market – This is another hot spot for those of you who have kids!
 Located in Otsego, MN, they have a great corn maze, a corn pit, and all kinds of fun activities for children on the weekend – including face painting, animal train, spider webs, jumping pillow, and pedal carts!
-Oh, and to make it even better, they have a $1 off coupon on their website 🙂
+This runs from September 24 – October 30, 2016.
+They also have a $1.00 coupon off admission on their website!

 3. Twin Cities Harvest Festival & Maze – This one is located in Brooklyn Park and has a lot to offer the whole family, including a corn maze (this year, with a Minnesota Wild theme), corn pit, straw bale maze, live music, petting zoo, hayrides, pony rides, gunny sack slides and tons more.

 4. The Soap Factory (Minneapolis, MN) – This Haunted Basement tour is seriously famous throughout the state.
 I haven’t been to it yet because I’m a scardy cat and I hear it is terrifying!
 For real.
 And it’s so popular in fact that they actually end up selling out time after time, so if you’re interested in touring this ridiculously freaky Haunted Basement, you better start planning now!
 Don’t say I didn’t warn you.

 5. ValleyScare (Shakopee, MN) – Yes, it’s ValleyFair but with a spooky twist.
 They’ve created a haunting setting for a very creepy evening of fright and surprise.